K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## March 2022

     1. Fixed missing buttons on RA8876 and fixed issue where AF gain jumps to max on band change.
+    2. Fixed more Audio jumps to max on several condition such as band change and touch tune.
+    3. Fixed Attenuator shutting off on MF knob timeout.
+Leaving the button on while atten is active.

 ## February 2022